AmoghTantradi/Breakout/README.md

-# Comp-Sci-A
-code for Comp-Sci A
+This is my Breakout game for my COMPSCI A class